giofsantos11/gld-1/Support/Z - GLD Ecosystem Tools/PRIMUS/README.md

 - Documentation of PRIMUS protocols and constraints,
 - Reflections on best practices for addressing PRIMUS-specific requirements.

+## The PRIMUS workflow

+**1. Reconciliation and Case Classification**
+The workflow begins by comparing the contents of the GLD server with Datalibweb records to identify which survey versions need to be uploaded.
+This step categorizes each case into one of several types: new upload, version update, or gap-filling due to missing intermediate versions.
+The result is an Excel file detailing the required upload actions per survey.

+**2. Preparation and Packaging**
+For each identified survey, the harmonized and (when applicable) raw data folders are prepared.
+XML metadata is generated for each harmonized file, and survey folders are compressed into ZIP files following PRIMUS folder structure and file type constraints.
+Folder size is checked to ensure it does not exceed 1.5 GB; if it does, a .doc file is created to explain how users can request the full dataset.

+**3. Upload to PRIMUS**
+Using the Stata PRIMUS API, harmonized and raw ZIP files (along with the XML) are uploaded into the system.
+Each upload creates a transaction ID that is recorded in a log file.
+Raw files are only uploaded for relevant cases (e.g., new uploads or raw updates).
+Surveys with missing .dta files or invalid configurations are skipped and flagged.

+**4. Confirmation of Transactions**
+Once uploaded, all transactions are initially in draft status.
+The script then confirms each transaction, moving it from draft to pending approval.
+This step is handled separately from upload to avoid timing issues that arise when trying to confirm and approve too soon after upload.

+**5. Approval of Uploads**
+On a separate run (usually the following day), the confirmed transactions are reviewed and approved using another script.
+This final step makes the datasets visible and accessible on Datalibweb.
+Only transactions that passed earlier checks and are confirmed without errors are submitted for approval.

+## Navigating this repository

 ### [Tasks folder](./Tasks/)

 The `Tasks` folder contains the `.do` files that execute the main stages of the upload pipeline.
 Each task corresponds to a discrete set of operations, executed in sequence as part of the end-to-end workflow: